the-modem-distro/pinephone_modem_sdk/README.md

 		* Sleep: Partially working with custom image, tends to have issues waking usb back from suspend when >3 hours in sleep mode
 * CAF Kernel:
 	* Building: Works
-	* Booting: Works or not...
+	* Booting: Works... sort of
 		* USB Peripheral mode: usb gadget working, adb supported though it sometimes doesnt completely start
 		* Modem: Firmware uploading works, rest is crashing when you attempt to start it
 		* Sleep: Some parts of it are working, but ring_in and all that stuff isn't really implemented yet.
-About 26hours of battery runtime
+About 26hours of battery runtime with the modem in zombie mode
 * Yocto:
 	* Two images available: root_fs and recovery_fs
         * root_fs: Includes all Quectel and Qualcomm binary blobs, patched to work with a newer glibc (more or less)